IvannaZimina/Photo-Gallery-Project/README.md

 Node.js, Express.js, EJS, JS native, JWT (access & refresh token), AJV validation with JSON-schema, Ajax, localStorage, WayForPay API, Multer for images, MongoDB, Mongoose, NPM, Sass (SCSS), Materialize library.

 ## Description
-Create Node.js app with Express.js using EJS.
-Create models of DB: users, albums, orders.
+There was created Node.js app with Express.js using EJS.
+There were created models of DB entities: users, albums, orders.
-Make registration and login form for users.
-Create access & refresh token for users with adding to user collection.
-Make middleware in routes to check login user by access token to enter to personal page.
+There were made registration and login forms for users.
+There were created access & refresh tokens for users with adding them to user DB entity.
+There was made middleware in routers to check if a user is logged in by access token to enter a personal page.
-Create view of site using own styles by Sass (SCSS) and materialize library.
+There was created a view of web-site using own styles by Sass (SCSS) and Materialize library.
-Create functional options on personal cabinet:
+The personal space contains the following functional options:
-	1) edit personal information;
+	1) edit personal information on profile page;
 	2) create/delete albums/images in albums, create link for buyers;
 	3) review orders and their status;
-	4) logout of personal cabinet.
+	4) log out of personal cabinet.
-Create buyers page with select options and making order.
+There was created a buyer’s page with selection of options and making of order.
-Connect to WayForPay technology with testing parameters to make payment.
+There was configured a connection to WayForPay technology with testing parameters to make payment.

 ## Environment
 Clone project to your machine.
 Use npm install to add all dependencies in project and open web-app.

 ## View

-Sign in page
+Log in page
 ![image](https://user-images.githubusercontent.com/46706194/146981954-391924c0-5d58-4ee4-a7fd-d5bcbdd11c98.png)

 Registration page